cloudfoundry/volman/TROUBLESHOOTING.md

    ```bash
    cf bind-service <app name> <service name> -c '{"mount":"/path/in/container"}'
    ```
-This mount configuration is supported by all of the volume service brokers in the cloudfoundry-incubator.
+This mount configuration is supported by all of the volume service brokers in the `cloudfoundry-incubator` and `cloudfoundry` github orgs.

 ## When BOSH deployment fails